google/copybara/docs/reference.md

 destination_ref | `string`<br><p>Destination reference for the change.
 By default 'master'</p>
 pr_branch | `string`<br><p>Customize the pull request branch.
 Any variable present in the message in the form of ${CONTEXT_REFERENCE} will be replaced by the corresponding stable reference (head, PR number, Gerrit change number, etc.).</p>
 partial_fetch | `boolean`<br><p>Please DO NOT set it to True.
 This feature is not ready.</p>
+allow_empty_diff | `boolean`<br><p>By default, copybara migrates changes without checking existing PRs.
+If set, copybara will skip pushing a change to an existing PR only if the git three of the pending migrating change is the same as the existing PR.</p>
 title | `string`<br><p>When creating (or updating if `update_description` is set) a pull request, use this title.
 By default it uses the change first line.
 This field accepts a template with labels.
 For example: `"Change ${CONTEXT_REFERENCE}"`</p>
 body | `string`<br><p>When creating (or updating if `update_description` is set) a pull request, use this body.
 By default it uses the change summary.
 This field accepts a template with labels.
 For example: `"Change ${CONTEXT_REFERENCE}"`</p>
 integrates | `sequence of git_integrate`<br><p>Integrate changes from a url present in the migrated change label.
 Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>